SquidBytes/LightningROD/README.md

 # LightningROD (Record of Docks)
 Lightning Record of Docks (logs) for your F-150 Lightning!

+## Info
+TO be clear.
+This is nothing special or new.
+It is how I store, and view, my charge logs.
+I am hoping to make it an easy setup for new users and work with others to expand this.

 This is my first public repo.
 I am not a developer.
 This was created in my spare time because I wasn't happy with FordPass Charge Logs.

 I am using it for my F-150 Lightning, but it *should* work with other Ford EV's like the Mustang Mach-E.

-These scripts are piggybacking off of the fordpass-ha integration.
+Currently, these scripts are piggybacking off of the fordpass-ha integration.
 I am using these scripts, in conjunction with HomeAssistant, to automate logging my docks (logs) into a self hosted database (postgresql).
 I am then using Grafana to make all that data pretty.